Canada–France relations: La Francophonie

 The next such educational conference, held in 1969 in the Democratic Republic of the Congo (Congo-Kinshasa, known as Zaire 1971–1997), would end in a relative win for the Canadian government.
 Congo-Kinshasa, which was a former colony of Belgium, was not as susceptible to French pressure as Gabon was.
 At first, it sent an invitation only to the federal government, which happily contacted the provinces concerned (Quebec, New Brunswick, Ontario, and Manitoba) about organizing a single delegation.
-Quebec, which was dismayed over the lack on an invitation, complained to the French, who then put pressure on Congo-Kinshasa, which issued a second belated invitation to Quebec, offering as justification Quebec's attendance at the Gabon conference.
+Quebec, which was dismayed over the lack of an invitation, complained to the French, who then put pressure on Congo-Kinshasa, which issued a second belated invitation to Quebec, offering as justification Quebec's attendance at the Gabon conference.
 Despite the last-minute offer, Canada and the provinces had already reached an agreement by which the provinces would attend as sub-delegations of the main Canadian delegation.

-The final rounds in the effort to include Canada, not Quebec separately, in la Francophonie would take place in the months leading up the organization's founding conference in Niger in 1969.
-It was that conference that would set the precedent that is still followed and so France, Quebec, and Canada were not prepared to go home the loser.
+The final rounds in the effort to include Canada, not Quebec separately, in la Francophonie would take place in the months leading up to the organization's founding conference in Niger in 1969.
+It was that conference that would set the precedent that is still followed, and so France, Quebec, and Canada were not prepared to go home the losers.
 For its part, France demanded that Quebec – and only Quebec – be issued an invitation.
-Niger – influenced in no small part by a promise of four years of "special" educational aid, a grant of 20,000 tons of wheat, and a geological survey of Niger offered by Canadian special envoy Paul Martin Sr. the month before – issued Canada the sole invitation and asked that the federal government bring with it representatives of the interested provinces.
+Niger – influenced in no small part by a promise of four years of "special" educational aid, a grant of 20,000 tons of wheat, and a geological survey of Niger offered by Canadian special envoy Paul Martin Sr. the month before – issued Canada the sole invitation and asked that the federal government bring with its representatives of the interested provinces.
 The invitation, however, left open the prospect of Quebec being issued a separate invitation if the federal and provincial governments could not come to an agreement.
 Much to the consternation of the French and the sovereigntists in the Quebec government, the federal and provincial governments reached an agreement similar to the arrangement employed in Congo-Kinshasa, with a federal representative leading a single delegation composed of delegates from the interested provinces.
 Under the arrangement, la Francophonie would grow to become a major instrument of Canadian foreign aid along with the Commonwealth.